Backpacking Camping - Why It's Not for Everyone 2

 How to avoid getting into trouble when camping

 However, there are exceptions to this rule.
-For instance, if you are camping in an area that is off-limits to humans, you don’t have to worry about getting in trouble.
+For instance, if you are camping in an area off-limits to humans, you don’t have to worry about getting in trouble.
 And in other cases, it’s perfectly okay to camp in designated camping areas.
 If you are unsure of the legality of camping, you should check with your local government.

 What to expect when camping